Juggling New Experiences

 Clubs and Societies

-There is a wide range of clubs and societies including course related, cultural, social, political, religious, music art etc.
+There is a wide range of clubs and societies including program related, cultural, social, political, religious, music art etc.

 Peer Assisted Study Sessions (PASS)